Service disconnections are avoidable – we are here to help with payment plans and support programs.

 To avoid late payment charges, payments must reach the offices of Alectra Utilities by the due date.
 For payments not received by the due date, a late payment charge of 1.5% per month (compounded to 19.56% annually) will be applied to the past due balance.

-For households that are having difficulties paying their bills, we’re here to help.
+For households and businesses that are having difficulties paying their bills, we’re here to help.
 Alectra Utilities has payment plans that can assist customers with keeping their accounts up-to-date.
 Our Credit and Collections Department staff work very hard with customers to come up with payment plans that take into consideration people's personal circumstances.
 Disconnecting a customer’s electricity service for non-payment is a decision Alectra Utilities takes only as a last resort.

 Alectra Utilities provides at least 14 days notice of scheduled service disconnections to provide you with an opportunity to contact us to make a payment arrangement.
 We will also call you to remind you of any outstanding payments owed.
 Please make sure we have your current contact information by contacting our Credit and Collections department.